Fire Protection for Home Vents

 Upgrading to “Fire Block” Vents

-While high-quality mesh covers are a reliable first line of defense, certain homeowners seek an even stronger solution—Fire Block vents.
+While high-quality mesh covers are a reliable first line of defense, certain homeowners seek an even stronger solution—Fire Block vents, such as Vulcan Vent and Brandguard Vents.

 These vents are equipped with intumescent materials that expand under intense heat, sealing off vent openings completely.
 By self-closing upon contact with flames or extreme temperatures, Fire Block vents offer an additional layer of security for those in high-risk wildfire regions.